Important Policies And Information

 10. You must have sufficient physical dexterity, ability, and knowledge to safely load, ride, and unload lifts.
 If in doubt, ask a lift attendant.

-There are a number of types of lifts ranging from rope tows, handle tows, t-bars, and platter-pulls to multi-person chairlifts.
+There are a number of types of lifts ranging from rope tows, handle tows, and t-bars to multi-person chairlifts.
 If you are unfamiliar with a particular style of lift, ask the attendant for assistance.
 Chairlifts are equipped with restraining bars that should always be pulled down into position as soon as possible after sitting down.

 Tucking and jumping are the two activities that may cause injuries.
 Speeding down a run in a tuck position or "catching air" in a jump can result in the skier/rider being out of control.
 Always ski or ride safely